 “We took a risk, but we think that kind of style with Casablanca will continue for the next few years.”

 Casablanca showed three variations of the shoe at PFW but whittled it down to two for the release.
 One is dominated by orange, from the once-piece mustache and heel counter to the logo and fierce stripes atop the toe.
-That bright citrus is countered by green trim and an octopus-like upper that runs all the way up the heel.
+That bright citrus is countered by green trim and an octopus-like sole that runs all the way up the heel.
 More muted is the other version, which adds even more green by replacing all the orange components.
 Only the tongue and insole features citrus on the logos.

 “Usually new brands like that don’t get a place within the official Paris runway schedule,” Grondin says.
 “The fact that they were on the books right away showed us something.
 We took a risk, but we think that kind of style with Casablanca will continue for the next few years.”